National Ranching Heritage Center

 Today we are travelling back to the year 1966 in Lubbock.
 There was a lot of empty space and a lot of ideas for the city to grow.
 The idea for the National Ranching Heritage Center was started in 1966 by Texas Tech administrators.
 The goal was to have land to preserve the history of ranching.
 It was only two years later that 12 acres of land were designated for the project and building acquisitions began.
 The first structure to the 12 acre land was the Renderbrook-Spade Blacksmith shop in 1970.
 By 1976, 18 buildings and four windmills had been restored and dedicated.
 The official opening of the NHRC was July 2nd, 1976.

-After living in Lubbock for over 20 years I can attest to visiting the NRHC numerous times.
-Sometimes on field trips, but mostly for special events.
-I recently visited the NRHC and am proud to say they have only gotten better over the years.
+After living in Lubbock for over 20 years, we can attest to visiting the NRHC numerous times.
+Sometimes on field trips as children and sometimes for bringing our out-of-town visitors, but mostly for the special events.
 The new interior renovations turned an aging building into a modern and interesting museum.
 The whole west side of the building now consists of art galleries and a wall mural that depicts the story of the NRHC and the American West.
 There is even a gun wall with various guns from over the years.
 The 48 outside structures speak for themselves.
-I love the feeling I get when looking into an old ranch house and wondering what went on those many years ago.
-It was such a simple time without cell phones and electricity.
+I love the feeling I get when looking into an old ranch house and wondering what went on inside those many years ago.
+It was such a diferent time without cell phones and electricity.
 Every structure has a story to tell and allows your imagination to run wild.

-My favorite NRHC activity is the events!
+We love the special events!
 Kids and adults can enjoy youth classes, Halloween fall festivals, Christmas Candlelight at the Ranch, and miscellaneous dinners and exhibitions throughout the year.
-With the holidays quickly approaching, the NRHC is a great place to take your visitors and a good place for the kids to run around.
+The NRHC is a great place to take your visitors and a good place for the kids to run around.
 Make sure to visit the NRHC here!